Ansidei Madonna

 The Ansidei Madonna (Italian: Pala Ansidei) is a 1505–1507 painting by the Italian High Renaissance artist Raphael, painted during his Florentine period.
 It shows the Blessed Virgin Mary sitting on a wooden throne, with the child Christ on her lap.
 On her right John the Baptist stands, on her left Saint Nicholas is reading.

 At the time the painting was commissioned, there were other paintings that made up the grouping for the altarpiece.
 Of the predellas, the only that remains is Saint John the Baptist Preaching, the others are inexplicably lost.

 Both the main painting, "Ansidei Madonna", and the predella "Saint John the Baptist Preaching", are located at the National Gallery in London.

 The painting

 The Virgin sits formally on a high throne, with an adult Saint John the Baptist on the left, and Saint Nicholas of Bari to the right.
-Painted for effect rather than realism, the throne has no arms and the steps are very steep, but beautifully set off the arches above and the approach to the throne.
+Painted for effect rather than realism, the throne has no arms and the steps are steep, but beautifully set off the arches above and the approach to the throne.